dva81/dva81.github.io/_posts/2024-07-23-advanced-pipeline-AzureDevOps.md

 ![image](https://github.com/user-attachments/assets/0f0f5ffb-4e73-4699-88bd-7f27542f00d6)

 # A parting note
-I did not show the deployment settings in the example.
-Check out my other article for that.
 You are merging configuration not real code, the Power Platform is not really intended to use this way.

 My focus is on structuring, automating and managing business processes using Agile and DevOps best practices.
 This creates working environments where business continuity, transparency and human capital come first.
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dennisvanaelst) or check out my [github](https://github.com/dva81) or [blog](https://www.dennisvanaelst.net/) for more tips and tricks.

 ----
 The ideas and underlying essence are original and generated by a human author.
 The organization, grammar, and presentation may have been enhanced by the use of AI.